FAForever/fa/readme.md

  - For non-trivial commits, always include a commit message body, describing the change in detail
  - If there are related issues, reference them in the commit message footer

+We use [git flow](http://nvie.com/posts/a-successful-git-branching-model/) for our branch conventions.

+When making _backwards incompatible API changes_, do so with a stub function and put in a logging statement including traceback.
+This gives time for mod authors to change their code, as well as for us to catch any incompatibilities introduced by the change.

 Code convention
 ---------------